1999 Toyota Corolla Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1999 Toyota Corolla
+A guide to repairs, service, and maintenance costs for your 1999 Toyota Corolla

 The Check Engine Light may illuminate due to an evaporative emission (EVAP) system fault.
 Our technicians tell us these EVAP system faults can be difficult to diagnose but it is not uncommon to find a failed charcoal canister or a loose or worn gas cap.

 If the engine will not crank over, the most common problem is the starter.
 These will tend to go out at about 100,00-125,000 miles.
 Sometimes it is only the starter solenoid, but often the complete starter (including solenoid) needs to be replaced.

 At higher mileages, (125,000-150,000) the automatic transmission may not shift correctly.
 This can be caused by the throttle position sensor being out of adjustment or a shift solenoid needing to be replaced.
 Typically the transmission does not need to be completely overhauled.

 are 99 toyotas supose to slide down hills and are they supose to make a rattling noise when u hit bumbs